ClarkMcGrew/edep-sim/README.md

 The simulation is built using cmake.
 CMake can be run by hand, but there is a script in the build directory that can be run using the `edep-build` alias.
-The build has been tested with GEANT4 10.2 and ROOT 6.08, but will probably build with any recent version of GEANT4 and ROOT after about 5.34.
+The build has been tested with GEANT4 10.2 and ROOT 6.08, but it will probably build with any recent version of GEANT4 and ROOT.

 ## Running the Detector Simulation